dogoepp/SMPE-fitts/journal.md

 The time (_MT_: movement time) needed for a user to acquire a target is linearly correlated to _ID_:

-> MT = a + b × _ID_
+> _MT_ = a + b × _ID_

 This project aims at finding the values of the _a_ and _b_ parameters.
 This document contains my attempts to experimentally find _a_ and _b_ parameters.

 ## General Organization

+### data/

+This folders both raw and processed experimental data that is returned from the experiment.
+Each file name is named after the following format: `YYYYMMDD_HHMM_<data>` where `<data>` is either:
+- `RawData`, i.e. the raw data  as returned from the experiment.
+- `MeanMT`, i.e. the processed mean movement times as returned from the experiment.

 ### analysis/

-### data/
+This folder contains my R markdown script used to analyze the data collected from the experiment.

 ## Experimental Reports

 ### 2021-11-17

+#### Experimental task

-I used the implementation of a pointing experiment from [http://ergo.human.cornell.edu/FittsLaw/FittsLaw.html](http://ergo.human.cornell.edu/FittsLaw/FittsLaw.html).
+I used the implementation of a [pointing experiment from Ergonomics Web at Cornell University](http://ergo.human.cornell.edu/FittsLaw/FittsLaw.html).
-On this Webpage, one can gather data for controlled user (1D) pointing experiments.
+On this Webpage, one can gather data for controlled 1D user pointing experiments.
 1. In the first text field, the experimenter enters the _widths_ of the targets, seperated with ','.
-2. In the second text field, the experimenter enters the _distance_ between targets, called "_amplitude_", seperated with ','.
+2. In the second text field, the experimenter enters the _distance_ between targets, also called "_amplitude_", seperated with ','.
-3. In the last text field, the experiment enters the number of trial s·he wants to collect for each combination of _widths_ and _distance_.
+3. In the last text field, the experiment enters the number of trial s·he wants to collect for each combination of _widths_ and _distances_.

+#### Experimental variables

+I run the experiment from the above Webpage with 1, 2 and 4 widths and with 16, 32 and 64 distances, with 6 trials for each combination.

+The Webpage returned:
+- I had 4 errors
+- a modelling in the form of _MT_ = 1001.293 + 140.589 × log(A/W + 1) with R2 = 0.218
+- the table of mean _MT_ in the [data folder](./data/)
+- the table of raw pointing data in [data folder](./data/)